PatrickJS/cli-book/chapter-two/chapter-two.md

 ### /lib and /lib/hello.js

 The `/lib` directory is going to contain all the code that we need to run the commands.
 When someone runs the command `hello` from the terminal, the file in our `/bin` directory is going to call something in our `/lib` folder.

-This is done for clarity and reusablility.
-If you had a npm modules that has terminal access and could be used in someone elses project, you would not want two files repeating the same code.
+We could easily store everything in `/bin/hello`, but doing so would create code that is not reusable.
+It would be better to create a reusable API in `/lib/hello.js` that can be used globally via our command line tool, and reused locally within a separate node application.

 ##Global v. location installation